-- Minimum five-woot wide planting zone as defined in Section 51A-13.501 is required adjacent to the curb. - A perimeter landscape buffer strip is not required along public street frontages. - Staff does not support this requested condition and instead proposes a fivefoot buffer along all frontages. - Trees along Crouch Road and Lancaster Road must be planted at 30 feet on center, or spaced as uniformly as practicable.
-This is an increase on the typical requirement for 1 per 40 feet. - Sidewalks with a minimum width of five feet must be provided between a main building and the planting zone, and must be ADA compliant unless grading on site is determined infeasible by director of public works and transportation. - Staff recommends a six-foot wide sidewalk with a five-foot wide buffer zone. - One bench must be provided within planting zone for each 300 feet of street frontage. - One bicycle rack must be provided within planting zone for each 300 feet of street frontage, and each bicycle rack shall have parking for at least five bicycles. - Pedestrian scale lighting must be provided along required sidewalks at maximum 75 foot intervals, with a minimum of 1.5 footcandles, mounted at a height no greater than 14 feet.
+- Minimum five-woot wide planting zone as defined in Section 51A-13.501 is required adjacent to the curb. - Trees along Crouch Road and Lancaster Road must be planted at 30 feet on center or spaced as uniformly as practicable.
+This is an increase on the typical requirement for 1 per 40 feet. - Sidewalks with a minimum width of five feet must be provided between a main building and the planting zone and must be ADA compliant unless grading on site is determined infeasible by director of public works and transportation. - One bench must be provided within planting zone for each 300 feet of street frontage. - One bicycle rack must be provided within planting zone for each 300 feet of street frontage, and each bicycle rack shall have parking for at least five bicycles. - Pedestrian scale lighting must be provided along required sidewalks at maximum 75 foot intervals, with a minimum of 1.5 footcandles, mounted at a height no greater than 14 feet.